serverlinkdev/timer/README.md

 Timer is very stable.
 There are no known show stopper bugs at this time.
 Should you find any please report to the email address shown in section below.

 ### Development:
-Feature's are complete and I don't intend to add anything to Timer.
-But I do keep an open mind.
-So if there is some feature that you'd like to see that would benefit others as well, you may contact me at the email address show in section below.
+Feature's are complete for the most part.
+I might refactor to make the application more approachable for those that are new to Qt or want to volunteer.
+I do keep an open mind, so if there is some feature that you'd like to see that would benefit others as well, you may contact me at the email address show in section below.

 ### Habouji ?
 What's that mean?:
 This is a greeting in the "Nali" language from my favorite video game, Unreal Tournament.